freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-44b.md

 ## Description
 <section id='description'>

-Related radio buttons should have the a `name` attribute with the same value to create a radio button group.
-For example, `<label><input type="radio" name="animal"> cat</label>`.
-By creating a radio group, selecting a radio button will automatically deselect the other buttons within the same group.
+Notice that both radio buttons can be selected at the same time.
+To make it so selecting one radio button automatically deselects the other, both buttons should have a `name` attribute with the same value.

-Add the `name` attribute with the value `indoor-outdoor` to the radio button.
+Add the `name` attribute with the value `indoor-outdoor` to both radio buttons.

 </section>